-I.3 SECURITY
+3 SECURITY

-I.3.1 To ensure security of the Cospas-Sarsat System MCCs using Email for SIT messages transmission must be protected by firewall.
-The computer used for email communications should be protected inside a demilitarized zone (DMZ).

-I.3.2 The Software Firewall used shall be limited to highest level of security.

-I.3.3 Message shall be encrypted to prevent corruption.

-I.3.4 Adequate filters shall be implemented (on Email address, electronic signature, IP address, etc.).
-These controls shall be made before the messages are processed by MCC system.

-I.3.5 The identity of the sender shall be determined via a system check or via operational coordination.

-I.3.6 Initial check of message formats (SIT format, filename, etc.) shall be undertaken prior to processing of the message by the MCC.
-Any non-conforming message shall be rejected and an alarm raised to allow operator intervention.

-I.3.7 Receipt of multiple redundant messages shall result in a alarm being raised to allow for operator intervention.

-I.3.8 Routine Cospas-Sarsat message number checks shall be adopted to identify any message loss including operational checks during periods of low message traffic exchange.

-I.3.9 All transmitted messages shall be archived.
+- 3.1 To ensure security of the Cospas-Sarsat System MCCs using Email for SIT messages transmission must be protected by firewall.
+The computer used for email communications should be protected inside a demilitarized zone (DMZ). - 3.2 The Software Firewall used shall be limited to highest level of security. - 3.3 Message shall be encrypted to prevent corruption. - 3.4 Adequate filters shall be implemented (on Email address, electronic signature, IP address, etc.).
+These controls shall be made before the messages are processed by MCC system. - 3.5 The identity of the sender shall be determined via a system check or via operational coordination. - 3.6 Initial check of message formats (SIT format, filename, etc.) shall be undertaken prior to processing of the message by the MCC.
+Any non-conforming message shall be rejected and an alarm raised to allow operator intervention. - 3.7 Receipt of multiple redundant messages shall result in an alarm being raised to allow for operator intervention. - 3.8 Routine Cospas-Sarsat message number checks shall be adopted to identify any message loss including operational checks during periods of low message traffic exchange. - 3.9 All transmitted messages shall be archived.